m-sample/writing/Linux/linux-process-model.md

 while others may remain available to the new program.
 Recall that a single `fork`/`clone` call provides a return code in two processes, the parent and the child.
-The `execve` system call is strange as well in that a successful a `execve` has no return code because it results in a new program execution so there's nowhere to return to.
+The `execve` system call is strange as well in that a successful `execve` has no return code because it results in a new program execution so there's nowhere to return to.

 ## Creating New Sessions